Do you know that a third (32.3%) of your customers who are reaching out for support might be doing so on social media?

 So, notes help everyone on the team stay current on a particular conversation, ensuring that you engage with your audience seamlessly and without friction.

-You can also use custom labels for one extra way to make sure everyone on the team can sort and retrieve conversations quickly.
+You can also use custom labels as one extra way to make sure everyone on the team can sort and retrieve conversations quickly.

 Even more, you can create and share notes on a particular customer, so each time they get in touch, your team has enough context to offer immediate and effective help.